 Read More: Types of WordPress Hosting

-Option 3: Use a Dedicated App like InstantWP
+Method 3: Use a Dedicated App like InstantWP

-• Create a folder on your PC to store the server files and Instant WordPress.
+- Create a folder on your PC to store the server files and Instant WordPress.

-• Click on the Next button to start the installation process.
+- Click on the Next button to start the installation process.

-In the end, click on the WordPress Admin button to start the InstantWP.
+In the end, click on the WordPress Admin button to start InstantWP.
 Now, you will see a browser window where you log in to your WordPress server.

 Keep Reading: How to Use Search and Replace in WordPress

-Option 4: Use InstaWP WordPress Sandbox
+Method 4: Use InstaWP WordPress Sandbox

-Sandbox method has to be one of the fastest options to test a WordPress site online if you have less time.
+The sandbox method is one of the fastest ways to test a WordPress site online if you have limited time.
 Folks at InstaWP will help you launch a WordPress site in seconds.
-They provide WordPress Sandbox functionality, and with a free account, it gives you the ability to test a site for 48 hours.

 After that, you have the option to migrate it to another hosting provider or on your local machine or get their paid plans.
 It also has built-in editors for the databases and code, and you can monitor logs on the same platform.
 You can give it a try.